vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - $M_{i}$ be the sum of all reward payout multipliers for entity $i$ (reward payout multipliers include the [activity streak multiplier](./0086-ASPR-activity_streak_program.md#applying-the-activity-reward-multiplier) and [bonus rewards multiplier](./0085-RVST-rewards_vesting.md#determining-the-rewards-bonus-multiplier)).
 - $s_{i}$ be the share of the rewards for entity $i$

-NOTE: As reward metrics can be negative (e.g. a party has negative relative returns, all reward metrics must be offset by the lowest reward metric to ensure all metrics are positive before calculating each parties share of the rewards )
+NOTE: As reward metrics can be negative (e.g. a party has negative relative returns, all reward metrics must be offset by the lowest **negative** reward metric to ensure all metrics are positive before calculating each parties share of the rewards)

 $$d_{i}=r_{i} M_{i}$$